solana-foundation/mosaic/apps/app/README.md

 - Wallets: configured in `components/solana-provider.tsx` (uses Devnet endpoint by default)
 - RPC/cluster: provided by `ChainContextProvider` and `RpcContextProvider` (Devnet/Testnet/Mainnet)
 - SDK: all blockchain operations use `@mosaic/sdk`

+### Environment Variables

+- `NEXT_PUBLIC_SOLANA_RPC_URL`: Custom Solana RPC endpoint URL.
+If not set, defaults to `https://api.devnet.solana.com`.
+This variable is exposed to the client-side and available in production builds.
+See `.env.example` for more details.

 ## Development